 Because you’re essentially eating a raw steak, you need the right cut if you want to go blue.
 The act of cooking is what breaks down proteins in meat to make it more tender and easier to eat.
 To some degree a marinade or other tenderizer will do this, too, but the cooking is usually the magic ingredient that makes a steak what most of us would consider edible.

 Since a blue rare steak has very little cooking, particularly inside, the texture of the mean can be very hard to chew through.
 It can feel spongy, tough, chewy and slippery as well.
 That’s part of the reason it’s not a more popular cook style.
 Tougher and fattier cuts are going to let you down as a blue steak, as will really thin steaks even though they may be extremely delicious when cooked to medium rare.
-You’ll want to avoid hanger steaks, skirt steaks and flank steaks.
-And, even though they are steakhouse favorites, keep the ribeye and porterhouse out of this conversation as well.
+You’ll want to avoid hanger steaks, skirt steaks (save those for something like skirt steak skewers) and flank steaks which are much better for flank steak tacos.
+And, even though they are steakhouse favorites, keep the ribeye tomahawks and porterhouse out of this conversation as well.
 The fat marbling and/or toughness of any of these cuts will make them unpleasant.
 The thinner steaks would probably still taste great, but will be much harder to cook to the temperature you want.

 The best cuts of beef for a blue steak are going to be lean and tender.
 You want lean because unrendered, raw fat is unappealing to almost everyone.
 Chewing raw fat can put you off undercooked meat entirely.
 That means you want a filet mignon, a sirloin or a flat iron.
 Keep the cuts a good thickness, at least one inch but two inches is great, too.